Jasonette/documentation/docs/components.md

 ### Example 1.
 Flexible size space
 If you don't specify the style, the space component will contract or expand flexibly depending on its surrounding sibling components.

-This is useful for when you wish to make special alignments, such as alinging one component to the left, and the other to the right in a horizontal layout.
+This is useful for when you wish to make special alignments, such as aligning one component to the left, and the other to the right in a horizontal layout.

 <pre><span style='color:silver;'>{